 The traditional development process is both expensive and time-consuming.
 Companies might spend a lot of time building, testing, and releasing products that they believe will meet the customers’ requirements – before the customer ever lays eyes on it.
 That’s why more enterprises are switching to agile development methods.
 Agile development methods allow enterprises to build and launch products in stages, adjusting to the clients’ needs, instead of mapping the entire product from scratch to release.

-A common critique regarding MVPs is that many of these products, in their early iterations, simply don’t look very good.
+A standard critique regarding MVPs is that many of these products, in their early iterations, don’t look very good.
 While companies strive to engage their customers in loving and purchasing their products, most MVP models are focused on function rather than style.